sayali-data-science/Sales-Performance-Dashboard/README.md

 # Sales-Performance-Dashboard

 ## Overview
-This project is a Power BI dashboard created to analyze sales performance.
+Built as a beginner-friendly data analytics project to demonstrate dashboarding skills.
 ## Objective
 To analyze sales data and create an interactive dashboard for better business insights.